 Like many knitters, I am drawn to sensational knits, and I cannot always resist the urge to participate in a MKAL–certainly not a Westknits MKAL.
 Accordingly, with about a week to spare, I scrambled onto Jimmy Beans Wool and picked my colors for the 2016 Westknits MKAL.
 (I went with Madelinetosh Tosh Sport yarn.)
 I am not a big fan of red, but this year I decided to work outside of my comfort zone and selected four colors that coordinated nicely, though I was not crazy about all of them.
 Below are my colors, in order from left to right: Optic, Heartbeat, Havana and Leopard.

 At first I was unsure how this MKAL would go–but that’s the essence of a MKAL, right?
-The MKAL consisted of four clues with one clue released each week, and I tried to work each clue in its entirety before the release of the next clue, but I got a little behind.
+The MKAL consisted of four clues with one clue released each week, and while I tried to work each clue in its entirety before the release of the next clue I got a little behind.
 Here are a few Instagram pics highlighting my progress:

 In the end I fell in love with this project, especially after seeing so many fabulous results on Instagram.
 However, I knew the red was not me and that I would be reluctant to wear my shawl, so I decided to gift my Building Blocks to my good friend Adriana (@nanoadri on Instagram) because she loves red and loves the shawl, and most importantly, I think the world of her!